denniskem6/zeraki/README.md

 ## setting up the project
-To set up the project you can git clone through the link https://github.com/denniskem6/zeraki.git
+To set up the project you can git clone through the link https://github.com/denniskem6/zeraki.git open the terminal and cd to the project zeraki then run `npm install` to install all the dependencies

 ## To Start up the Database
 run npx nx json-server --watch db.json